Hate American Made ////// Waco Siege

 through the course of me walking out the front door, I may get shot to death by those same, by those fellow agents of those fallen agents.

-negotiators, David Koresh accounts for his failure to surrender as agreed by saying he's dealing now with his father and not with your bureaucratic system of of government.
+Speaking with negotiators, David Koresh accounts for his failure to surrender as agreed by saying he's dealing now with his father and not with your bureaucratic system of government.

 And he delivers various rambling sermons focusing on such biblical matters as unlocking the seven seals and interpreting God's intentions about the end of the world.